upl1nk-v01d/clx_csharp/csharp-basics/exercises/Collections/README.md

 ## Exercise #8

 Rewrite the [Phonebook](./Phonebook) class so that it uses a SortedDictionary to store directory entries, instead of an array.

+## Exercise #9

+Create a console app, where you:

+1. Add 5 string values to HashSet
+2. Dispaly all items
+3. Remove all values from the set
+4. Check if it is possible to add duplicated values